-The Eastern Washington University Police Department considers the protection of our community from registered sex offenders of significant importance.
 The Campus Sex Crimes Prevention Act of 2000 is a federal law that requires institutions of higher education to advise the campus community where information concerning registered sex offenders may be obtained.
 It also requires sex offenders, who are already required by state law to register in their state, to provide notice to each institution of higher education in that state, at which the person is employed or is a student.
 The Spokane County Sheriff's Office alerts the EWU Police when there is a sex offender under supervision enrolling as an EWU student or working as an EWU employee.